mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.28 =
+* Fixed bug with missing GetPageURL method which appears when email confirmation is enabled (email='on').

 = Version 0.27 =
 * Added ability to check and warn for old and/or unsupported browsers.
 There is an option on the WordPress Google Form settings page to enable this check.
 When an old or unsupported browser is detected, a message will be displayed on top of the form.
 The browser check is based on the same functionality that WordPress uses on the Dashboard.